My Meditation Path

 Why was I noticing more focus, self-awareness, self-management, clarity of purpose, greater productivity, and more happiness?
 Why were my relationships improving?
 Why was I able to live and work more skillfully with less stress and more joy since I had cultivated my daily meditation practice?

 The answers to these questions are woven into the Search Inside Yourself curriculum (now SIY Global), an intensive mindfulness-based emotional intelligence training program born at Google and grounded in neuroscience.
-I learned that our brain’s alarm system can hijack our access to skillful responses to life challenges, that the tool of attention brings our prefrontal cortex back online, and that what we practice grows stronger in the brain through the process of neuroplasticity.
+I learned that our brain’s alarm system can hijack our access to skillful responses to life challenges, that the tool of attention brings our prefrontal cortex back online, and that what we practice grows stronger in the brain.
 Focus, awareness, compassion, and gratitude are trainable skills.
 So exciting!

 I knew immediately that this was the program I was wired to teach.
 I completed the 9-month SIY Certified Teacher training program in 2018.